 Have a Picnic at Rosalind Park

-The enchanting Rosalind Park is a gem in Victoria.
-Located at the centre of the town, by the grassy woodlands of Bendigo Creek, the Rosalind Park is visited by many locals from greater Bendigo and Melbourne.
-The Park precinct covers the area from View Street and Pall Mall to Park Road, housing top play facilities, the Fernery and the Ulumbarra Theatre and more.
+Located at the centre of the town, by the grassy woodlands of Bendigo Creek, Rosalind Park is visited by many locals from greater Bendigo and Melbourne.
 It is said that the trees lined along the park date back to the 1800s.
 Over the ages, they’ve grown into lush forests that provide shade for joggers and those looking to relax.
 If you happen to be in the centre of the city, make sure to visit Rosalind Park.

 The architecture, in particular, is mesmerizing.
-Famed for its most exquisite stained glass work and the spacious prayer hall, those looking for tranquillity would find the Sacred Heart Cathedral to be a paradise in the city.
+Famed for its most exquisite stained glass works and the spacious prayer hall, those looking for tranquillity would find the Sacred Heart Cathedral to be an ideal place in the city.

 Rewind at The Brewhouse Cafe

 If we were to name one thing that Australians love, it’s their culinary offerings.
 Although this is not one of those fine dining restaurants you’d find in Melbourne, the Brewhouse Cafe and Coffee Roasters is a modest and funky coffee shop located in Central Victoria.